riste238/shop/README.md

 # I'm using React library about frontend part, and Node(Express) about backend part.
 # It also has a Mongo database,  where i store new registered customers.
 # After correct registration and login any customer can use this application to make online order of products.
+# Also, i'm using a Redux library as a global store about state management.